1Softworks/Driver-Disabler/README.md

 This tool can be modified to target and disable various anti-cheat services that use different methods for initialization.

-## Setup

-Setting up DriverDisabler is simple.
-Compile the tool for the appropriate architecture (x86 or x64) and inject it into the target process.

-The target process should be specified in the `config.ini` file under the `targetProc` parameter.

 ## Integration with Other Methods